charlesoller/aa08-http-basics/documentation.md

 | furniture   | Furniture      |
 | clothing    | Clothing       |

 * Note: In Chome dev tools, if the "body" of a request exists, it will appear in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/new
-- Headers:
+- Headers: none
-- Body:
+- Body: { name: value, description: value, price: value, categories: value }

 Response components:
-- Status code:
+- Status code: 301
-- Headers:
+- Headers: content-type: html
-- Body:
+- Body: html page for product details

 ### Ask for the edit product page

 Request components:
 - Method:
 - URL:
 - Headers:
 - Body:

 Response components:
 - Status code:
 - Headers:
 - Body:

 ### Submit an edit for an existing product